ambinabhi/Payroll_system/README.md

 An API route that allows to worklog of an employee

 > GET : ```worklog/view/{staffId}```
-An API route that allows to retreive payroll information of a particular staff member.
+An API route that allows to retreive payroll information of a particular staff member in given date range.